Masque (comics): Fictional character biography

-Masque would be presumed dead for quite some time, until the events of XTreme X-Men #36–39.
+Masque would be presumed dead for quite some time, until the events of X-Treme X-Men.
 It is not said how Masque survived or faked his death, but both Storm and Callisto (whom Masque has enslaved by use of his powers and physical abuse) are not shocked to see him alive, nor are they shocked that he now possessed a new non-disfigured female form.
 Masque had gotten involved in the underground mutant gladiator circuit and had once again ensnarled Callisto, this time both enslaving her and giving her tentacle arms ala Jean Grey.
-After Callisto beat Storm, Storm became Masque's slave though Storm and Callisto began plotting their rebellion against Masque.
-Ultimately, the two defeated the villain and Masque was last seen having his new female face mutilated by Callisto in retaliation for what was done to her by Masque.
+After Callisto defeated Storm, Storm became Masque's slave though Storm and Callisto began plotting their rebellion against Masque.
+Ultimately, the two defeated the villain and Masque was last seen having his face mutilated by Callisto in retaliation for what was done to her by Masque.

 Masque reappears, leading a band of Morlocks (including Erg, Litterbug, Skids, and Bliss) in search of Magneto, hoping to inform him of a prophecy that says mutants may yet come to rule the world.
 However, their interpretation of the prophecy is contradicted by the now powerless prophetess who wrote the book they seek to give Magneto.
-As Caliban is protecting the woman's location, Masque orders Caliban attack and the mutant Leech kidnapped so that his powers can be used against those who would oppose him.
-Masque uses his powers to undo the genetic modification done to Caliban's physique by Apocalypse.

-Masque orders his group to set off a bomb in a packed subway train, allowing Masque to come on board and use his powers to disfigure the humans on the train.
-Masque also makes a video of why they did it in hopes Magneto will see it and seek Masque out.
-During the following fight, Masque's ability to warp his body is revealed, as he briefly tricks the X-Men into thinking he is Leech before ultimately being defeated.
-Finally, Professor X is made to use his psychic power on Masque to force him to restore the faces of those who he disfigured.
+As Caliban is protecting the woman's location, Masque kidnaps Leech to exploit his power-negating abilities.
+During the following fight, Masque's ability to warp his body is revealed, as he briefly tricks the X-Men into thinking he is Leech before being defeated.

 Masque later appears as a member of the Utopians alongside Elixir, Karma, Madison Jeffries, Random, and Tabitha Smith.
+During the Krakoan Age, Masque becomes a resident of Krakoa and uses his powers to perform plastic surgery.